 Polycystic ovary syndrome (PCOS) is an endocrine disorder, meaning it's driven by hormonal imbalances, primarily high androgens (like testosterone) and insulin resistance, which is a loss of sensitivity to the hormone that maintains blood sugar control.

 Although the studies above aren't conclusive that caffeine lowers testosterone, it may be tempting for people with PCOS to try and reduce their testosterone levels with coffee.
 Unfortunately, I often see HPA dysregulation with PCOS, so coffee could make this worse.
-Caffeine is also linked to increased anxiety in genetically susceptible people, another concern with HPA axis dysregulation.
+Caffeine18 is also linked to increased anxiety in genetically susceptible people, another concern with HPA axis dysregulation.

 On the flip side, coffee could be helpful for some people with PCOS because of its potential blood sugar-supporting properties.
-Drinking coffee is associated with a lower risk of developing type 2 diabetes, possibly related to the anti-inflammatory compounds in coffee.
+Drinking coffee is associated with a lower risk of developing type 2 diabetes, possibly related to the anti-inflammatory19 compounds in coffee.

 In other words, people with PCOS who feel good in their bodies and aren't dealing with excess stress or HPA dysregulation (as in, if you don’t feel jittery or anxious, and are sleeping well) may be okay with drinking coffee and might even benefit from the blood sugar and inflammation support.
 Otherwise, you may want to skip it (or wean down), especially if you struggle with anxiety or adrenal dysfunction.